ROBO-ZACH/ZacharyTStone/README.md

 <h3>
 <blockquote>
-  "Trust is the lubrication that makes it possible for organizations to work."
+  "In the depth of winter, I finally learned that there was within me an invincible summer."
-<br>— Warren Bennis
+<br>— Albert Camus
 </blockquote>
 </h3>